JLuGithub/LUSTR/README.md

 					(Default = 50)
 		--seed <value>		Seed length to search for flankings.
 A setting of 7 is recommended for best performance (Default = 7) --untrust1 <value>	Length threshold of short flankings to enter further check by looking into nearby repeat sequences (Default = 15)
-		--reliab/-r <value>	Reliability score threshold (0~1) to decide whether to remark short flankings as repeats Effective for --untrust1 and remark only when acceptable (Default = 0.8)
+		--reliab/-r <value>	Reliability score threshold (0 to 1) to decide whether to remark short flankings as repeats Effective for --untrust1 and remark only when acceptable (Default = 0.8)
 		--untrust2 <value>	Length threshold of short flankings to enter further check by looking into other supportive pairs